 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Meet our guide at the Beijing Airport then receive the North Korean Visa and flight ticket for your North Korea Tour Packages, then attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities while travelling in North Korea.
-The briefing lasts approximately one hour followed by a question and answer session.
+Meet our guide at the Beijing Airport then receive the North Korean Visa and flight ticket for your North Korea Tour Packages.
+Then attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities while travelling in North Korea.
 Please be punctual for the briefing.
 A proper briefing is an essential part of travel to North Korea.
 After that, we will provide you with assistance with the boarding the plane to Pyongyang.
 Your North Korea Travel has already begun.

 Arrive into Pyongyang, you will be met by our Asia Senses Korean tour guides with a warm welcome, then transferred to the city.
 En route to the hotel, our guides will point out the Arch of Triumph, the world’s largest triumphal arch.

 Head over to the Mansudae Grand Monument, an important site famous for its large, bronze statues of President Kim Il Sung and Chairman Kim Jong Il.
 It is customary to bow and lay flowers here.
 Stroll through the Mansudae Fountain Park, a serene meeting spot for students and an often used backdrop for wedding photos.
 A visit to these 2 places is a must in all North Korea Tour Packages, where you can get the very nice pictures.